Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 Time blocking is the ultimate way to schedule your team's time so they're more productive.
 It eliminates distractions and moves high-priority projects to the top of the pile, so your team can finish their work without missing deadlines.
 The more effective your team is, the better off your business will be.

 Having the right time-blocking tools at your disposal ensures your team works efficiently and productively and that your business consistently delivers results to clients.

 Want to build a more productive team that meets deadlines?
-Float is a simple, fast, and visual resource management platform tool you can use to introduce time blocking into your team's workflow.
+Float is a simple, fast, and visual resource management platform tool to introduce time blocking into your team's workflow.
 Try Float free for 30 days.